Categories

 The view from my temporary neighborhood near sunset.
 May 26, 2023, at 9:19 p.m.

 Sign for St. Mary Village.
-My employer is the large building on the right.
+My employer is the large building near the center.
 May 27, 2023, at 6:43 p.m.

 The view from my temporary neighborhood near sunrise.
 May 28, 2023, at 6:30 a.m.